Code-Slaughter/-Giant-Mayor-a-VR-Game-Demo/README.md

 - Here is the link for you to see the final presentation of this game: [CLICK ME](https://www.youtube.com/watch?v=BPuymwXoFCc).

-- If you are interested in this game(code or whatever), welcome to contact me with approaches provided in [my profile](https://github.com/Code-Slaughter).
+- If you are interested in this game(code or whatever), welcome to contact me with approaches provided in [MY PROFILE](https://github.com/Code-Slaughter).

 ## Game synopsis
-The “Giant Mayor” is in an evaluation period, and his/her duty is to ensure the prosperity of the city.
+- The “Giant Mayor” is in an evaluation period, and his/her duty is to ensure the prosperity of the city.
 The player needs to complete several tasks to become a beloved Mayor.
 There are mainly three tasks: catch dragons and send them back to their world via portals, save people from fire and send him/her to hospital, and kill the